Language

 Water repellency tests assess a fabric's ability to resist surface wetting.
 These tests are vital for outdoor and performance fabrics, where resistance to precipitation is often a key selling point.

-Minimum requirements - Grade 4.0 before wash and Grade 3.0 after ten washes.
-Retaining 80% repellency after ten washes.
+Minimum requirements - Grade 4 before wash and Grade 3 after five washes.
+Retaining 80% repellency after five washes.

-Ridestore promise - Grade 4.0 both before and after ten washes.
-100% water repellency before wash and 90% water repellency after ten washes.
+Ridestore promise - Grade 4 both before and after five washes.
+100% water repellency before wash and 90% water repellency after five washes.

 This test measures a fabric's resistance to the penetration of water under hydrostatic pressure.
 Waterproofness is crucial for outerwear fabrics, ensuring wearers stay dry in rainy or snowy conditions.